phetsims/center-and-variability/doc/implementation-notes.md

 On the Median screen, the cards play sounds based on movement.
 The median animation in the accordion box plays a sound while animating, see [MedianAnimationTone.ts](../js/median/view/MedianAnimationTone.ts).

-The interval tool generates a continuous sound while the user is dragging the interval or its handles.
+The interval tool generates a continuous sound while the user is dragging the interval or its handles.This continuous sound represents the width, or interval the tool is currently set to.

 Other sounds are provided by common-code UI components.